Israel Museum is Israel`s national museum. It holds a big archaeology wing, Jewish Art and Life exhibition, the Dead Sea Scrolls, and more.

-The interior plan is typical of Italian bipolar synagogues: the reader’s desk is located in a niche opposite the Torah ark and benches are set along the long walls facing the center.
-The women’s section is located in the upper storey, running along all four walls and recalling theatre galleries of the time.
+The interior plan is typical of Italian bipolar synagogues: they placed the reader’s desk in a niche opposite the Torah ark and benches are set along the long walls facing the center.
+The women’s section is located on the upper level, running along all four walls and recalling theatre galleries of the time.

 In 1965 the interior was transferred in its entirety to the Israel Museum, where it has been faithfully reconstructed.
 The only alteration has to do with the orientation of the synagogue –: because of building constraints, the Torah ark, originally on the eastern wall nearest to Jerusalem, is now part of the northern wall.

 From the 16th century, the Kadavumbagam (“by the side of the landing place“) synagogue stood at the edge of the Jewish neighborhood in the town of Cochin, India, apparently built over the ruins of an even earlier synagogue.
-Its carved wooden interior came to include an exquisite ceiling featuring motifs like those found in the surrounding mosques and Hindu temples.
+Its carved wooden interior came to include a beautiful ceiling featuring motifs like those found in the surrounding mosques and Hindu temples.

-A unique feature of Cochin synagogues is the presence of two reader’s platforms: one, used on Sabbath and holidays, is located on the gallery, in front of the women’s section and separated from it by a grill; the other stands in the center of the hall and is used for daily prayers.
+A unique feature of Cochin synagogues is the presence of two reader’s platforms: one, used on Sabbath and holidays, is located on the gallery, in front of the women’s section and separated from it by a grill.
+Prayers used the other stands in the center of the hall for daily praying.
 The synagogue was oriented northwest, toward Jerusalem.
 Wooden benches were ranged around the lower reader’s platform and adjacent to the walls.
-The floor was covered with carpets or mats on which worshipers walked barefoot.
+They covered the floor with carpets or mats on which worshipers walked barefoot.

 In the early 1950s, most Cochin Jews immigrated to Israel, and the Kadavumbagam synagogue Torah ark was transferred to Moshav Nehalim.
 The building, used as a workshop for the production of ropes, was in danger of being demolished.
 In 1991 synagogue interior was purchased for the Israel Museum and brought to Jerusalem for restoration and reconstruction.

-Kadavumbagam Synagogue is definitely unique.
-First of all, it’s from India, and I had no idea there were antique synagogues in India.
-And secondly, I’ve never seen wooden interior in synagogues.
+Kadavumbagam Synagogue is unique.
+First, it is from India, and I had no idea there were ancient synagogues in India.
+And secondly, I have never seen the wooden interior in temples.